-Feeling the need to expand his horizon, repertoire, and skills, he later moved to London, where he worked with singers and instrumentalists.
-In addition to his vocal coaching, he focused on chamber music and won first prizes in the Elizabeth Potter Competition and the Musica Britannica Competition.
-As a soloist he concentrated on interpreting compositions by Debussy and Ravel under the guidance of Professor Paul Roberts.
-He has performed widely in Europe, the United Kingdom, and the United States.
+Feeling the need to expand his horizon, repertoire and skills, Erik moved to London where he worked with singers and instrumentalists.
+Focusing on chamber music and vocal coaching Erik won first prizes in the Elizabeth Potter Competition and the Musica Brittanica Competition.
+As a soloist Erik concentrated on interpreting French Impressionist compositions by Debussy and Ravel under the guidance of professor Paul Roberts.

-Mr. Liefrinck has been a guest performer in several Handel Week Festivals and is glad to be returning for the Eighteenth Festival Season.
+Erik has been a guest performer in various editions of the Handel Week Festival in Oak Park, IL, and is glad to return on stage for the 2017 edition of Handel Week Festival.

 Sarah Gartshore, sopranoCanadian soprano Sarah Gartshore was recently described by the Chicago Tribune as "particularly impressive" and possessing a "rich, shining soprano" after performances with Music of the Baroque and Chicago's Apollo Chorus.